atreyasha/mv-temporal-rgan/src/README.md

 ### 2.i.
 Model training[*](#Caveats)

 In order to train a RGAN/RCGAN model, you can run `train.py`.
+In our models, we utilize [Spectral Normalization](https://github.com/IShengFang/SpectralNormalizationKeras) which is distributed under the MIT [License](../THIRD_PARTY_NOTICES.txt).

 Following is the usage documentation:

 ```
 $ python3 train.py --help